-Busking is a tradition as old as music itself.
+Busking in NYC is a tradition as old as music itself.
 Another arm in a musician’s public performance arsenal, busking is at once a fun pastime and an opportunity to be heard by passersby on your own terms.

 All around NYC you can hear music in the air.
 In fact, some might argue we have some of the best streetside performances ever seen, whether in the subway system, in Central Park, or buried deep in one of the city’s boroughs.